serina-robinson/adenylpred/README.md

 AdenylPred
 ===========
-Substrate and function prediction tool for class I adenylate-forming enzymes.
+Welcome to AdenylPred!
+AdenylPred is a substrate and function prediction tool for class I adenylate-forming enzymes.

-Class I adenylate-forming enzymes including acyl-CoA synthetases, NRPS A-domains, firefly luciferases, fatty acyl-AMP ligases, and β-lactone synthetases.
+Class I adenylate-forming enzymes have diverse functions including the acyl-CoA synthetases, NRPS A-domains, firefly luciferases, fatty acyl-AMP ligases, and β-lactone synthetases.
 These enzymes play critical roles in primary and secondary metabolism in all branches of the tree of life.

-As the number of sequences for adenylate-forming enzymes in databases far outnumber our capacity for experimental characterization, there is a need for adenylation enzyme substrate prediction tools.
-As a result, AdenylPred was developed using a random forest machine learning approach to predict substrate specificity from amino acid sequence.
+The number of adenylate-forming enzymes in sequence databases (>700,000) far outnumber our capacity to experimentally characterize them.
+Since these enzymes activate a variety of fatty, aryl, and amino acid precursors in biosynthetic pathways, prediction of substrate can help inform the downstream metabolites.
+To meet this challenge, AdenylPred was developed using a random forest machine learning approach to predict substrate specificity from amino acid sequence.

 Installation
 ------------